PREPARE AND PREVENT

 5. Cover your mouth and nose.

-8. Washing your hands often will help protect you from germs.
-If soap and water are not available, use an alcohol-based hand rub.
+10 Washing your hands often will help protect you from germs.
+If soap and water are not available, use an alcohol-based hand sanitizer.

 Hand washing resources from the It’s A SNAP program, aimed at preventing school absenteeism by promoting clean hands.
 From the School Network for Absenteeism Prevention, a collaborative project of the CDC, the U.S. Department of Health and Human Services and the American Cleaning Institute.